Istanbul from the Water — A 3-Day Bosphorus-Focused City Break

 This itinerary works well for:

-No. This itinerary focuses exclusively on the Bosphorus side of Istanbul — the Basilica Cistern, Spice Bazaar, Bosphorus cruise, and Galata Tower.
+No. This itinerary focuses exclusively on the Bosphorus side of Istanbul — the Taksim Square, Spice Bazaar, Bosphorus cruise, and Galata Tower.
 If you want both sides of the city, consider the 4-Day Istanbul Tour, which covers Sultanahmet and the Bosphorus on separate guided days.

 Yes.
 Istanbul is one of the most visited cities in the world, welcoming tens of millions of visitors annually.
 The areas on this itinerary — Beyoglu, Eminonu, Karakoy — are well-trafficked and well-secured.
 You will have a local contact available 24/7.